 - Star Trek: The Motion Picture.
 V'Ger thinks that humans (including those on Earth) are "units" under the control of its Creator.
 The movie was based on the Star Trek: The Original Series episode "The Changeling" where the robot Nomad believed the same thing.

-- Basically the plot of Star Trek IV The Voyage Home — the aliens think whales are/were the intelligent life on the Earth.
+- Basically the plot of Star Trek IV: The Voyage Home — the aliens think whales are/were the intelligent life on the Earth.
 Whether they even notice the humans swarming around on the dry parts is not clear.
 The novelization makes clear that the probe did notice the humans... and considered us so barbaric (for killing all the whales) that exterminating us would be for the planet's benefit.

 - Animorphs: During the What If?
-Megamorphs 4, Back To Before, Ax briefly mentions mistaking cows for the dominant species, in this case because they're numerous and superficially similar to Andalites (who resemble centaurs).
+Megamorphs 4, Back to Before, Ax briefly mentions mistaking cows for the dominant species, in this case because they're numerous and superficially similar to Andalites (who resemble centaurs).

 - The story Hiding Place from Poul Anderson's Trader to the Stars is about finding sentient aliens, who hid themselves in a zoo spaceship among animals from many different planets.
 The task is complicated by the aliens' rather unusual biology: they are parasites/symbionts riding gorilla-like animals, who provide them strong manipulative limbs.